fltk/fltk/README.txt

     See README.Windows.txt and README.CMake.txt for more info.

-BUILDING HTML DOCUMENTATION
+Building HTML Documentation

-    FLTK uses Doxygen for documentation, so you'll at least need doxygen installed for creating html docs, and additionally LaTeX for creating PDF documentation.
+    FLTK uses Doxygen for documentation, so you'll at least need doxygen installed for creating HTML docs, and additionally LaTeX for creating PDF documentation.

     If you want to build the documentation, change directory to your build